Tooele Army Depot: History

 Built in 1942, TEAD was originally called the Tooele Ordnance Depot and was a storage depot for war supplies.
 In 1988, TEAD acquired the general supply storage mission from Pueblo Army Depot.
 In 1955 Tooele Army Depot took over the rail equipment repair shop at Hill Air Force Base near Roy, Utah; and the site operated as a satellite of TEAD until 1994.
 In BRAC 1993, it lost its troop support mission, maintenance and storage missions.
 TEAD retained its ammunition logistics support function.

 Facilities

 TEAD is housed on 23610 acre with 1,093 buildings, 902 igloos and storage capacity of 2483000 sqft.

-BRAC 2005
+BRAC 1995

-TEAD will gain the ammunition storage function from Sierra Army Depot, which will be realigning due to Base Realignment and Closure 2005.
+TEAD gained the ammunition storage function from Sierra Army Depot, which was realigned due to 1995 Base Realignment and Closure Commission.

 Environment

 TEAD was placed on the Environmental Protection Agency’s National Priority List (Superfund) in 1990.

 In 2009, the Tooele Army Depot was awarded the 31st Annual Secretary of the Army Energy and Water Management Award and the 2009 Federal Energy and Water Management Award.
 This was based on conservation efforts which saved TEAD more than $60,000 and nearly 100 million gallons of water per year.